-Success Criteria Always Most of the Some of the Occasionally

-0.00000 0.00000 Always Time Time Occasionally

-I can reflect on my behavior and

-positively adjust it when needed.

-I can submit quality work in a timely

-manner.

-I can show respect toward people and

-property.

-I can take responsibility for my actions.

-I can set goals and follow a plan to

-achieve them.
+Success Criteria Always Most of the Time Some of the Time Occasionally l can reflect on my behavior and positively adjust it when needed. l can submit quality work in a timely manner.
+I can show respect toward people and property. l can take responsibility for my actions.
+I can set goals and follow a plan to achieve them.

-I can persevere even when it is difficult

-and I don't feel like it.
+I can persevere even when it is difficult and I don't feel like it.
 Overall - Equipped with Skills for Life